open/close all folders

 - Exorcist II: The Heretic was made without director William Friedkin or writer William Peter Blatty.
 The results spoke for themselves.
-Blatty did write and direct Exorcist III, which was a vast improvement.
+Blatty did write and direct The Exorcist III, which was a vast improvement.

 - Neither John Milius nor Oliver Stone had any involvement with Conan the Destroyer.
 The result was a sequel that went for a PG rating by toning down the violence and nudity.

-- Neither John Hughes nor Harold Ramis had any involvement with European Vacation.
+- Neither John Hughes nor Harold Ramis had any involvement with National Lampoon's European Vacation.
 Ramis was busy with Ghostbusters (1984), while Hughes had no idea the film had even been made until he saw a TV spot.